 There are several reasons employers would like to see you hold a part-time job, internship or ideally, both, during your college years.
 Employers want to see a solid work ethic from the student.
 A student who can balance school and a part-time job makes a great impression on an employer.
 A job that refines team work skills, communication (written and verbal), and problem solving are some of the biggest attributes employers are looking for.
 Attending classes and getting solid grades are important.
 The employer wants to see success in your academics and your part-time work.

-Important Note: Please attend our Part-time Job and Internship Fair on August 16th, from 11am-3pm in the Tate Grand Hall.
+Important Note: Please attend our annual Part-time Job and Internship Fair.

 Fortunately, part-time work and internships are plentiful in Athens.
 UGA employs approximately 5000 student employees.
 These jobs tend to be the most competitive in Athens, based upon the convenience factor for many students who live on or near campus.
 Also, UGA departments understand a student’s schedule and are more willing to work with you on finding the best hours to work around your academic responsibilities.
 Looking for on-campus work should start with Handshake and the largest hiring departments on campus.
 Dining Services, Recreational Sports at Ramsey, Housing and the Library offer close to half of all on-campus jobs.
 The first three mentioned have their own employment pages to apply.
 You will not find these positions listed on Handshake.
 Please see our tips page for on-campus employment.
 We also have one for off-campus jobs.

 Securing a part-time job or internship involves a special set of skills noted below.

 - Network with friends, family, and UGA faculty and let them know you are looking for a part-time job.
 This is the most common and easiest way to find employment.
 Ask friends where they work and even ask your friends to recommend you to the hiring manager.